fc-001/Logistic-Information-System-Dashboard/README.md

 ### 仅供参考！

-This is a project example for the course: Logistic Information System at School of Transportation, Tongji University.

-The origin dataset `data.xlsx` is given by the lecturer, Prof. Ning Tian at Tongji University.

 The requirement is to design a dashboard that can effectively illustrate the sales data, which may provide some suggestions for company's operations management.

 All is coded in Python and shown in those $\textbf{Jupyter Notebooks}$, besides the data filtering process.